qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 This section will describe how to load data from a file using the connection that was set up in the previous section.
 As mentioned earlier we have a data set available in the S3 bucket named `airports.csv`.

-Lets say that we want to load all the data from that file using a load script.
+Imagine that we want to load all the data from that file using a load script.
 That can be done using this load script statement:

 ```txt